VirtusLab/scala-cli/website/docs/guides/using-directives.md

 ---

 :::warning
-Using directives are experimental and may change in future versions of Scala CLI
+Using directives is an experimental language extension that may change in future versions of Scala CLI
 :::

 Using directives mechanism allows to define configuration within the .scala sources itself eliminating need for build tools to define dedicated configuration syntax.
 Scala compiler treats using directives like special kinds of comments.